kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 {{% figure src = "https://kieranhealy.org/files/misc/sampletalk-001.png" alt = "" caption = "" %}}

 There is more than one way to give a good talk, and there is more than one way to make "good slides" or---better---make good use of slides and other material you might want to show people.
-So the things I'll talk about and especially the specific techniques I'll discuss are just one of many good ways to present yourself and your work.
+So the things I'll talk about and especially the specific techniques I'll discuss are selected from many good ways to present yourself and your work.
 Presenting is a two-sided process, where you should be comfortable with what you are saying (and how you're saying it), on one side, and where your audience should be able to follow along and understand your message, on the other.

 {{% figure src = "https://kieranhealy.org/files/misc/sampletalk-002.png" alt = "" caption = "" %}}